Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Design Details

 where \(A(F_x, F_y)\) is the pairwise similarity between traces \(x\) and \(y\), and $n$ is the total number of traces.
 This global average \(T\) serves as a baseline for typical similarity values within the dataset.
 We then set the CAST affinity threshold to \(T\) (i.e., the minimum similarity required to add a new trace to an intra-webpage cluster).
 This approach ensures that the threshold automatically adapts to the overall range of similarities in the dataset, rather than being a manually tuned constant hyperparameter, thereby improving the robustness of the resulting clusters.

 We apply the modified CAST algorithm separately to each webpage in the dataset to extract a set of characteristic traffic patterns.
 These extracted patterns form the foundation for all subsequent phases.
-The complete pseudocode for this phase is given in Appendix~\ref{appendix:cast}.